japinli/leetcode/README.md

 [Make Two Arrays Equal by Reversing Sub-arrays]: ./1460-Make.Two.Arrays.Equal.by.Reversing.Sub-arrays/
 [Maximum Product of Two Elements in an Array]: ./1464-Maximum.Product.of.Two.Elements.in.an.Array/
 [Shuffle the Array]: ./1470-Shuffle.the.Array/
+[Final Prices With a Special Discount in a Shop]: ./1475-Final.Prices.With.a.Special.Discount.in.a.Shop/